RampNetwork/whacked-blocks-2018/README.md

 For all time communication during Whacked Blocks Hackathon we have a telegram group, be sure to join:
 [https://t.me/joinchat/HJt_Ukq1Nip2Sr-teaosgA](https://t.me/joinchat/HJt_Ukq1Nip2Sr-teaosgA)

+If you want to get back to the venue at night Friday or Saturday/Sunday and the door is closed please write to us (admins are orgs) on the telegram group and we will let you in.

 Beware!
 In order to take part in the Hackathon and win, your work has to be pulled to this repo in the solutions folder.

 ## Timeline